harindaka/DotnetScriptX/README.md

 }
 ```

-Note that certain services such as `ILogger` and `IExecutionContext` are pre-registered for convenience.
+Note that certain services such as `IExecutionContext` are pre-registered for convenience.

 ## Application Configuration